sthysel/arch-install/README.md

 gvim enables vim's clipboard, neovim uses the external tools.
 When installing gvim its OK to let pacman uninstall vim.

+'Clipboard' is available from the '+' register, '*' maps to the system clipboard that usually gets things from auto-higlight select.
+Fot this to work you need to have a vim with clipboard capability, gvim does, stock vim does not, neovim uses external tools.

 ## Insync